Koenigsegg: Records

 On 4 November 2017, an Agera RS set a new record for the world's fastest production car with an average speed of 447.19 km/h with Koenigsegg test driver Niklas Lilja behind the wheel.
 The record breaking run was done on a closed 11 mi section of Nevada State Route 160 in Pahrump, Nevada, United States.
-On the same day they also beat their own 0–400–0 km/h record they set a few weeks prior (33.29 seconds compared to the old record of 36.44 seconds).
+On the same day they also beat its own 0–400–0 km/h record they set a few weeks prior (33.29 seconds compared to the old record of 36.44 seconds).
 It was later confirmed via the instrumentation that the car topped out at 457.94 km/h (284.55 mph).

 On 23 September 2019, Koenigsegg set a new 0–400–0 km/h world record when a Koenigsegg Regera completed the run in 31.49 seconds.
 This was 1.8 seconds faster than Koenigsegg's previously unbeaten record, set by the Agera RS in 2017.

+On 16 June 2023, the Regera again broke the 0–400–0 km/h acceleration record with an improved time of 28.81 seconds.
+The new record attempt came one month after the Regera's first record was broken by the Rimac Nevera, which achieved a time of 29.93 seconds.
+The record was set at Örebro Airport by Koenigsegg development driver Markus Lundh, who cited improvements in the track surface and the new Michelin Cup 2 R tyres as reasons for the faster run.

+Over the new record run, the car accelerated from 0–400 km/h in 20.68 seconds over a distance of 1,483 m and decelerated to a controlled stop in 8.13 seconds over a distance of 422 m.
+The total distance used for the record was 1905 m.

+On 18 August 2024, the Jesko Attack set the production car lap record at Laguna Seca with a time of 1:24.86, even though neither Koenigsegg test driver Markus Lundh nor the Jesko had ever been on that track before.